AdamSobieski/Foundation/README.md

 * models for educational event streaming beyond [XES](https://xes-standard.org/), [xAPI](https://xapi.com/), and [Caliper v1.2](https://www.imsglobal.org/activity/caliper).
 Ideas, in these regards, include providing the capability to attach multimedia data (e.g., text, images, video, and 3D models).
 * providing a client-side background process, or [service](https://en.wikipedia.org/wiki/Windows_service), to encapsulate the details of configurably authenticating to, connecting to, and streaming data to remote cloud-based systems, e.g., [learning record stores](https://en.wikipedia.org/wiki/Learning_Record_Store), operated by learners' schools.
 This background process will provide (e.g., COM+) components to educational software applications such as Web browsers, digital textbooks, IDEs, image-editing, and CAD/CAE software.

+## Selected Resources and Materials

+* Cardona, Miguel A., Roberto J. Rodríguez, and Kristina Ishmael.
+"Artificial Intelligence and the Future of Teaching and Learning: Insights and Recommendations."
+(2023). [[PDF](https://tech.ed.gov/files/2023/05/ai-future-of-teaching-and-learning-report.pdf)]

-## Requirements
+## Build Requirements

-This project utilizes the Visual Studio 2022 IDE.
-To build, you will also need Python (>= 3.11) installed and to configure the relevant projects in the solution to reference your installation's include and libraries directories.
+This project utilizes [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
+To build, you will also need [Python](https://www.python.org/downloads/) (>= 3.11) installed and to configure the relevant projects in the solution to reference your installation's include and libraries directories.